mattgambill/LLE-Solvers/README.md

 that has many options in it (uncomment the lines to use them).
 Knowledge of Right Triangle diagrams are **essential** to using this script.

+PartA.pdf is a great example of some the options that can be employed using the plotEquilibrium and solveLLE scripts.